 In the first instance, review the conditions in your decision notice.
 If you are unsure, GeoSmart are happy to review the planning condition for free and you can email details to firstname.lastname@example.org.
 The planning condition does not always reference a walkover, therefore we would consider the current condition and use of the land and check the relevant local authority guidance on contaminated land reports.
 We find the majority of local authorities require a walkover.
 Typical sites that require a walkover can include land with current or former industrial uses, petrol stations, car parks and garages (commercial and residential).

 Yes, we contact the Contaminated Land Officer at the relevant local authority to discuss the Site and to see if they have any additional information or concerns.

 Are the demands of all local authorities the same?

-Typically the demands are the similar and in line with CLR11 planning guidance.
-However, we have found that some, including Epping Forest District Council have more specific requirements and ask for their own data to be included.
-This means a request has to be made to Epping and they can take up to 20 working days to respond.
+Typically the demands are similar and in line with CLR11 planning guidance.
+However, we have found that some, including Epping Forest District Council, have more specific requirements and ask for their own data to be included.
+This means a request has to be made to Epping Forest, for example, and they can take up to 20 working days to respond.

-There is no contamination on-site, why do I need one?
+There is no contamination on-site, why do I need a report?

 How long does a phase 1 desk study take to complete?

-A phase 1 desktop study typically takes 5 working days but can be delivered in a shorter time frame if required.
-If a walkover is required then delivery of the phase 1 report is usually guaranteed for 5 working days after the site walkover visit.
+A phase 1 desktop study typically takes up to 5 working days.
+If a walkover is required then delivery of the phase 1 report is usually guaranteed for 5 working days following the site walkover.

 What happens once the phase 1 desk study is complete?

 In many cases the phase 1 risk assessment is sufficient to satisfy the Local Authority, Building Control or warranty provider that the risks are sufficiently low and no further work is required.
-In some cases, depending on the outcome, recommendations are made which can include further data gather, phase 2 site investigation or remediation / mitigation.
+In some cases, depending on the outcome, recommendations are made which can include further data collection, phase 2 site investigation or remediation/mitigation.
 The reports make clear and pragmatic decisions on the level of risk posed and offer proportionate solutions.